FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

 2. ability for people to make multiple privacy/consent based requests with the press of one button.
 3. A project kit so that more button options can be made

-## Point 4: The Consent for Commerce hacking sessions
+## Point 4: a brilliant Privacy Day Campaign - legal hacking and  project kit, meaningful social results

 - To create a brilliant Privacy Day Campaign we have made some rough sessions
 - want to be able to use with the latest thinking and technologies in privacy, consent data control  for the next Jan